-For double doors with one active leaf, the sign should be on the inactive leaf.
+- Double Doors With one Active Leaf – the sign should be on the inactive leaf.

 In addition to the number of doors, there are requirements specific to the swing of the door.

 Those with an inward swing where the door closes automatically and there is no “hold open” device should have the sign mounted directly on the door.
 The sign should be on the push side.